 Corners 1 to 8: Closest to the action!
 Workers stationed along the course, a few feet UP the embankment on our carpet pads.
 Responsible for occasionally resetting the hay bale and cone chicanes.
 Bring your own folding chair.
 Porta-potties can be accessed from corners 1 and 8 (and a longer walk from 7), but corners 2, 3, 4, 5, and 6 have no porta-potty access, just nearby bushes.
 In addition to the free refreshments at your station, there will be toilet paper and hand sanitizer.

 End Zone/Entry: At the top of the hill, a few hundred feet after the finish line, next to the “ROAD CLOSED” signs.
 Responsible for keeping public vehicles, bikers, pedestrians, and horse riders from entering our restricted area, unless they sign our waiver and are given specific instructions to continue into the paddock only.
 All adults entering the restricted area must sign our waiver (except law enforcement and first responders).
-Giving out detour maps and explaining our event diplomatically to people who insist they should be allowed to drive through.
+Giving out detour maps and explaining our event road closure diplomatically to people who insist they should be allowed to drive through.
 Also responsible for releasing competitors at one-minute intervals in cadence with the Start, one by one, to drive the return route from the End Zone around to the Start.
 The End Zone has a porta-potty within easy walking distance.

 Radar Gun: Three volunteers drive their own vehicles and strategically hide themselves in various places along the return road, using our radar guns to check the speed of competitors driving around on the public roads back to the starting line.
 Also watching for any “automotive horseplay” such as burnouts or donuts (which would disqualify the driver).
 In previous years, neighbors have called the cops about cars speeding on their roads, so we need to police ourselves.
 Report any infractions over the radio.
 Radar gunners can briefly return to the paddock or the finish line to use a porta-potty, especially when the Red (race) group is running, because race cars don’t take the public return roads.